August 2025

 August 2022

-WHAT: Health Outreach for Latin America (HOLA) in partnership with volunteers from the University of Denver.
+WHAT: Health Outreach for Latin America (HOLA) annual trip in partnership with volunteers from the University of Denver.

 WHEN: HOLA Summer Volunteer Trip, Aug 20, 2022 – Aug 27, 2022